 Students learning from private or department instrumental music teachers are encouraged to audition.

 The standard required is beyond beginner level.
-The duration of each audition is 10 minutes.
+The duration of each audition is approximately 10 minutes.

 Applicants will be asked to present the following: